FomTarro/VTS-Sharp/README.md

 Upon successfully subscribing to the event in VTube Studio, the method will resolve into a payload of `VTSEventSubscriptionResponseData` and then `onEvent` will be invoked any time VTube Studio publishes an event of that type.
 If the subscription fails for any reason, a `VTSException` will be thrown.

-## What Changed in 2.0.0?

-### Packages
+## Packages
-As of version 2.0.0, the library has been split into two folders/packages: `VTS/Core` and `VTS/Unity`.
-The `VTS/Core` folder contains everything needed to build a plugin in any C# runtime environment, with no engine-specific code.
-The `VTS/Unity` folder contains Unity-specific wrappers for the core classes, allowing you to easily build a plugin as a Unity GameObject, following the original design of this library.
-If you are not looking to use Unity for your project, you can completely discard the `VTS/Unity` folder.
-However, if you *are* using Unity for your project, you will need both the `VTS/Core` and `VTS/Unity` folders, as the Unity components serve as wrappers for the Core library.

-### Breaking Changes
-As of version `2.0.0`, a few fundamental and breaking changes have been introduced in the interest of decoupling the library from Unity.
-If you are updating your project from using a `1.x.x` version of the library to using a `2.x.x` version of the library, please completely remove the library from your project, and re-import it while being aware of the following changes:
+As of version `2.0.0`, the library has been reorganized into various packages, making it easier to extend in to new environments.
+If you are updating your project from using a `1.x.x` version of the library to using a `2.x.x` version of the library, please completely remove the library from your project, and re-import it, as files have been moved and will not simply overwrite in-place.

+ The current packages are as follows:
+- `VTS.Core`: contains the core of the library, and is *required* in all C# environments.
+Other environment-specific pakages build on top of this.
+- `VTS.Unity`: contains Unity-specific examples, as well as implementations of some plugin components and a wrapper for building a plugin as a MonoBehavior on a GameObject.
+However, this package is *not required* for working in a Unity environment, and is simply there for convenience.
+- `VTS.Godot`: contains Godot-specific examples, as well as implementations of some plugin components and a wrapper for building a plugin as a Node.
+However, this package is *not required* for working in a Godot environment, and is simply there for convenience.

+## Breaking Changes

+### In Version 2.5.0
+* The `Initialize` method is no longer repsonsible for [dependency injection](#swappable-components) of plugin components.

+### In Version 2.0.0
 * Namespaces have been totally reorganized.
 The two remaining namespaces are `VTS.Core` and `VTS.Unity`.
 These correspond to the aformentioned [packages](#packages).
 * The `VTSPlugin` MonoBehaviour class has been renamed to `UnityVTSPlugin`, and moved into the `VTS.Unity` namespace.
 As such, please update your plugin classes to extend `VTS.Unity.UnityVTSPlugin`.
 * The `VTSWebSocket` MonoBehaviour class has been totally removed.
 You may safely remove it from any game objects.
 This class now exists as a pure C# equivalent.
-* The `onError` callback method now accepts an `VTSErrorData` argument.

 # API